Surrey First: 2008–present

 The 2008 municipal election was the first for the Surrey First slate.
 On November 15, 2008, Mayor Dianne Watts defeated her lone challenger for the mayor's chair by almost 43,000 votes, and all six members of her Surrey First slate – Judy Villeneuve, Tom Gill, Barbara Steele, Linda Hepner, Mary Martin and then newcomer Barinder Rasode – won seats on Surrey City Council.
+In 2011, Marvin Hunt joined Surrey First, making Bob Bose the only remaining city councillor not affiliated with Surrey First.